 - Directors’ duties: recent case law

-- Reporting issues for larger companies (including Payment Practices and Performance, Gender Pay Gap and the Modern Slavery Act 2015)
+- Recent reporting issues for larger companies (including Payment Practices and Performance (new for October 2017), Gender Pay Gap (April 2018) and the Modern Slavery Act 2015 (new guidance))

-- Corporate crimes (including offences under the Bribery Act 2010 and Deferred Prosecution Agreements, health and safety, corporate manslaughter and the new corporate crime of failing to prevent the facilitation of tax evasion)
+- Corporate crimes (including offences under the Bribery Act 2010 and Fraud Act 2006, Deferred Prosecution Agreements and the new corporate crime of failure to prevent the facilitation of tax evasion)

 - Other recent developments in law, regulation and practice